F-15 Eagle - Moving Fast

 It can also "hear," intercepting conversations 14 miles below.

 The U-2, an incredible piece of history and also a current piece of high technology, is at the center of the wars in Iraq and Afghanistan .

-- (1/13/15) Great HD Video: F-18 Air Ops Around the USS Enterprise--Launches, landing, air-to-air scenes.
+(1/13/15) EXTERNAL LINK: Great HD Video: F-18 Air Ops Around the USS Enterprise--Launches, landing, air-to-air scenes.
 All very interesting.
 Contributed by Macy Vandeusen

 The aircraft, equipped with three-axis thrust-vectoring and fully integrated flight and propulsion control, performed maneuvers here which no other operational fighter can match.
 These include a controlled vertical, flat-attitude descent with the aircraft rotating, and a dynamic deceleration, or “cobra”, leading to a small-radius 180-deg. turn and course reversal.
 It demonstrated a dynamic deceleration followed by extremely slow flight at a near-90-deg. angle of attack.